CommunitySpecification/Working_Drafts/0.9 Community Specification/Readme.md

 ## What is the Community Specification For?

-The Community Specification process is a repository-based approach for creating standards and specifications in version control systems, such as in a Git organization.
+The Community Specification process is a repository-based approach for creating standards and specifications in version control systems, such as Git.

 ## What is the benefit?